krish-suresh/comprobo-warmup-project/README.md

 - X: Reverse
 - C: Veer Right (reverse)

-In addition, pressing Ctrl+C stops the robot's motion and terminates execution of the Teleop node.
+In addition, pressing `Ctrl+C` stops the robot's motion and terminates execution of the Teleop node.
 #### Features
-The code structure for the Teleop Node consists of three primary functions: the initializer, get_key(), and run_loop().
+The code structure for the Teleop Node consists of three primary functions: `__init__()`, `get_key()`, and `run_loop()`.

 The initializer is responsible for creating a publisher to publish Twist objects to the /cmd_vel topic, which dictates the linear and angular velocity of the Neato.
 It also creates a 10 Hz timer that calls run_loop() on every timer increment.

-get_key() is what allows the node to interface with user input.
+`get_key()` is what allows the node to interface with user input.
 The function listens to the user's keyboard and returns a string representation of the key that was pressed.

-run_loop() is responsible for publishing Twists to the /cmd_vel topic.
-The function starts by calling get_key() to receive
+`run_loop()` is responsible for publishing Twists to the /cmd_vel topic.
+The function starts by calling get_key() to receive a user key press.
+If the key is one of the 9 defined robot movements, the publisher publishes a Twist command to the Neato that corresponds to the specified action.
+If `Ctrl+C` is pressed, a Twist command containing 0 linear and angular velocity (stop) is sent and execution of the loop is terminated.
 #### Limitations
-The current implementation of Teleop has three main limitations: keypresses cannot be combined and the driving structure is not intuitive.
-limitations: can't combine key presses, hard to make small adjustments, loop
+The current implementation of Teleop has three main limitations: keypresses cannot be combined, the driving structure is not intuitive, and reading keyboard input stalls other processes.
+Currently, when the user presses two keys at once, the specified motion corresponds to only the most recent press.
+However, intuitively, a user would expect the motion to be a combination of the two presses.
+For example, if 'A' and 'D' is pressed, the robot should stay in place as the two motions cancel out.
+Another unintuitive aspect of the current driving system is if one key is simply pressed and released, the robot continues in that motion until another key is pressed.
+This seems less logical than having the robot only move in a certain motion while the key is pressed, and stop that motion when it is released.
+Finally, the current implementation of `get_key()` is a limiting factor as it stalls all other processes. `get_key()` runs a loop that listens for keyboard input, and only finishes execution once a key has been pressed.
+This limits the teleop node's ability to run other processes concurrently with listening for user input.

+### Square Drive
+TODO: square driving documentation

 ### Wall Follower